Frequently Asked Questions

 Can my family members request a copy of my test results?

-All requests for medical records from family members or physicians must be addressed to Client Services at 505-938-8922 or 800-245-3296 and will be reviewed by the TriCore Legal and Risk Services department.
+All requests for medical records from family members must be addressed to Client Services at 505-938-8922 or 800-245-3296 and will be reviewed by the TriCore Legal and Risk Services department.

 How Can I Authorize Someone to Request My Test Results?